Glasgow Central railway station: Station tours

-Following the success of the doors open day event in summer 2013, tours of the station several times each week began in November 2014.
+Following the success of the Doors Open day event in summer 2013, tours of the station several times each week began in November 2014.
 These 90-minute tours cover the roof, plus the catacombs, vaults, and a view of disused platforms below the station.

 Piano garden

-In December 2017, McLaren's Pianos gave a piano to the station on permanent loan which is available to the public to play.
+In December 2017, McLaren's Pianos gave a piano to the station on permanent loan, which is available to the public to play.
 This area is referred to as the "Piano Garden" and is located directly behind the mobility assistance booth.

 Station ticket facilities

-There are three ticket halls.
-Two are operated by ScotRail (main concourse and Argyle Street entrance) and the third is a travel centre run by Avanti West Coast at the Gordon Street entrance.
-Avanti West Coast also operate a dedicated customer lounge next to Platform 1 and a First Class lounge.
+There are three ticket halls: two are operated by ScotRail (main concourse and Argyle Street entrance) and the third is a travel centre run by Avanti West Coast adjacent to platforms 1 and 2.
+Avanti West Coast also operates a dedicated customer lounge, next to platform 1, and a First Class lounge.

 Services

-As of 2022, Glasgow Central is served by six train-operating companies.
-Scotrail uses both the high level and low level platforms, all other operators use only the high level.
+Glasgow Central is served by five train operating companies.
+ScotRail uses both the high level and low level platforms; all other operators use the high level only.
+The general service pattern for Monday-Friday off-peak in trains per hour/day is:

-A taxi rank is to the north of the station, while buses operate from the adjacent streets.
-St Enoch and Buchanan Street Subway stations are within a few minutes' walk.